logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/mysql/configuring-odbc-driver-on-macos/_index.md

 ---
-title: "Configuring ODBC Driver on macOS"
+title: "Configuring the ODBC Driver on macOS to connect to MySQL Server"
 linktitle: "Configuring the ODBC Driver on macOS to connect to MySQL Server"
 description: "Explain additional configurations on macOS to connect to MySQL Server."
 weight: 1